ginmorgan/rsschool-cv/cv.md

 ---
 ### Skills

-- Study BASIC, Pascal on the school curriculum.
+- Study BASIC, Pascal at the school.
 - Study Assembler, Pascal, Delphi at the University.
 - Self-study of HTML, CSS, JavaScript, using GitHub (desktop version).
 - Independent training in the direction of QA.
-- Adobe Photoshop
+- Adobe Photoshop user

 ---
 ### Experience and Code examples